A category-theoretic version of the identity type weak factorization system: Introduction

 \section{Introduction}

 In recent years much interest has been devoted to investigating the relation between paths in a topological space, and proofs of identity in \mltt.
-In particular, Nicola Gambino and Richard Garner have proved in~\cite{GG08} that the syntactic category (or category of contexts) of a dependent type theory with identity types carries a weak factorization system structure.
+In particular, Steve Awodey and Michael Warren have suggested in~\cite{AW09} that a suitable structure to interpret the identity type rules is a weak factorization system, a structure arising in homotopy theory as an abstraction from the notion of path lifting property and which is part of the stronger notion of model category~\cite{Qu67,DS95}.
+Some coherence issues have then been worked out by Benno van den Berg and Richard Garner in~\cite{vdBG11}, where they introduced the notion of path object category and proved that it provides a weak factorization system with good enough features to obtain a sound interpretation of identity types.
+Furthermore, Nicola Gambino and Richard Garner have proved in~\cite{GG08} a somewhat inverse result, stating that the syntactic category (or category of contexts) of a dependent type theory with identity types carries a weak factorization system structure.

-Weak factorization systems traditionally arise in abstract homotopy theory: given a Quillen model structure $(\Cm,\Wm,\Fm)$ on a category \catt, both $(\Cm,\Wm\cap\Fm)$ and $(\Cm\cap\Wm,\Fm)$ are weak factorization systems.
-A prime example is the Quillen model structure on \topt (the category of topological spaces and continuous functions) presented by Str\o m in~\cite{Sm72}, in which the class of weak equivalences \Wt consists of the homotopy equivalences and the classes of fibrations \Ft and cofibrations \Ct consist of the Hurewicz fibrations and cofibrations, respectively.

-A Quillen model structure can also be given to the category \gpdt of small groupoids and functors~\cite{An78,JT91}.
-In this case the arrows in \Wt, \Ft and \Ct are the categorical equivalences, the Grothendieck fibrations and the functors injective on objects, respectively.
+This highlights a deep connection between identity types and weak factorization systems but, as already pointed out in~\cite{vdBG11}, a gap still remains, namely that the syntactic category (and in general the models build out from the syntax of \mltt) does not fit into the kind of models described by Awodey, van den Berg, Garner and Warren, thus keeping out any possibility of a completeness result for such models.

-The goal of this paper is to abstract from the particular setting of the syntactic category in order to generalize the result of Gambino and Garner and investigate how it relates with the weak factorization systems of the form $(\Cm\cap\Wm,\Fm)$ given by the Quillen model structures on \topt and \gpdt mentioned before.
-In particular, this paper can be regarded as a development of the results already obtained in the thesis~\cite{EGS13} carried out under the supervision of Nicola Gambino.
-The main improvements consist in the application of such results to the category \topt, worked out in \cref{sec:topsp}, and in a reformulation of the stability condition imposed on the factorization of the diagonal arrow (\cref{def:spobtr}) which has been weakened in order to cover also the topological case.
+The goal of this paper is to abstract from the particular setting of the syntactic category in order to generalize the result of Gambino and Garner and investigate how it relates with the models presented in~\cite{vdBG11}.
+The obtained structure turns out to subsume both the syntactic category and the homotopy-theoretic models of~\cite{vdBG11}.
+In particular, this paper can be regarded as a development of the thesis~\cite{Em13} written under the supervision of Nicola Gambino.

-Our starting point is a particular category, introduced by André Joyal in~\cite{Jo13}, called tribe.
-This is a category with a distinguished class of arrows \At which, roughly speaking, can be thought of as a class of fibrations.
-This class of arrows is reminiscent of the (stronger) notion of class of small maps introduced by Andr\'e Joyal and Ieke Moerdijk in the context of Algebraic Set Theory~\cite{JM95}, which was subsequently used by Ieke Moerdijk and Erik Palmgren to abstract on \mltt~\cite{MP02}.